Quick Overview

 Platform Design and “Friction” Interventions

-A growing body of research is exploring whether platform design changes — rather than individual behavior modification — can reduce harm.
+A growing body of research is exploring whether platform design changes.
+Rather than individual behavior modification.
+Can reduce harm.
 Studies on “friction” interventions show promising results.
 These include:

 - Share delays: Requiring users to wait 10 seconds before sharing content reduces the spread of misinformation by 20 to 40 percent.